sidney-eliot/3d-artists-handbook/content/zbrush.md

 ## General Things to Be Aware Of
 - My workflow between ZBrush and Blender is [[workflow-between-zbrush-and-blender|here]]
-- It's good to stay on the left side of the model (right side from the character's perspective). _This is because of Mirror and Weld_
+- It's good to work on the **left side** of the model (which is the right side from the character's perspective).
+This is because of Mirror and Weld
 - Unlike in other software, subdivision in ZBrush are destructive.
-Even if one goes back to SubDiv level 1 and deletes all higher levels, the SubDiv will have dulled the edges in an irreversible way.
-This doesn't matter if you'll be adding a SubDiv at some point again to the object, because this edge dulling effect does not stack.
+Even if one goes back to SubDiv level 1 and deletes all higher SubDiv levels, the SubDiv will have dulled the edges in an irreversible way.
+This won't matter if plan on adding a SubDiv at some point again to the object, because this **edge dulling effect doesn't stack**.

    This can make the mesh unusable as a base for the retopo mesh and makes changing things later on quite hard.
 To avoid this issue, either use Dynamic SubDiv or create backups of the object before adding SubDiv levels.